Measles Shots Aren't Just For Kids: Many Adults Could Use A Booster Too

 "If you were born between 1957 and 1963 and you are unsure of your measles immunization status, and you are so inclined, sure!
 Go ahead and get a dose of MMR," Schaffner says.

-Another option if you're unsure of your vaccination status is to get a blood test to determine if you're immune.
-But the CDC says this will likely take two doctor's visits and cost more than a vaccination.
-So, it may be easier to just get the shot.
+Another option if you're unsure of your vaccination status is to get a blood test to determine whether you are immune.
+But the CDC says this is likely to take two doctor's visits and cost more than a vaccination.
+So it may be easier to just get the shot.

 "There is no harm in getting another dose of MMR vaccine if you may already be immune to measles," states this CDC measles summary.